ALTA-FE11-Tamasakti/pokemon-app/README.md

 to catch another pokemon that avalaible

-this site is developed using React, Typescript, and some libraries like TailwindCSS and DaisyUI you can take a look site with this followed link :pokemon-app-pokeapi.vercel.app
+this site is developed using React, Typescript, and some libraries like TailwindCSS and DaisyUI you can take a look site with this followed link : https://pokemon-app-pokeapi.vercel.app/

 ## 🧰 Programming Language:
 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)